jetstack/tarmak/README.md

-# puppernetes
+# tarmak

 #### Table of Contents

 1. [Description](#description)
 2. [Classes](#classes)
 ## Description
-Puppernetes
+Tarmak

-This is the top-level class for the puppernetes project.
+This is the top-level class for the tarmak project.
 It's not including any component.
 It's just setting global variables for the cluster

 ## Classes

-### `puppernetes`
+### `tarmak`

 Puppernetes

-This is the top-level class for the puppernetes project.
+This is the top-level class for the tarmak project.
 It's not including any component.
 It's just setting global variables for the cluster

 #### Parameters